cerenkilinc/ckilinc/README.md

 ---
 ## Data Sources
 **The datas have been used:**
 The datas are for 2022 and the other years will be not be taken into account.
+Only the Turkey data will be used for the analysis
 ### 1.World Crime Index:
  - Provides global estimates of perceived crime and safety levels based on public surveys.
 It measures how safe people feel in their countries rather than official crime rates, making it suitable for cross-country comparisons.
  - https://www.kaggle.com/datasets/ahmadjalalmasood123/world-crime-index?select=World+Crime+Index+.csv